Prepared by Ross N. Hoffman, Phil Partain, Tanya Peevey, and Steve Finley

 The Earth in IFS is a sphere of radius 6,371,229 m, and gravity is a constant, g=9.80665 m/s2.

-Scripts to convert to latitude-longitude can be downloaded here and make use of the ‘int’ tool which is part of EMOSLIB.
+Scripts that can be downloaded here make use of the EMOSLIB ‘int’ tool to convert spectral and gaussian grids to latitude-longitude.
 Therefore you will need to download and install EMOSLIB, ecCodes, and FFTW from:

 FFTW must be installed as a shared library rather than a static library and needs to be built twice, as both single-precision and double-precision.
 The default commands along with recommended variations are shown below.
 The example command is for the single-precision build, remove –enable-single for the double-precision build.

-The five recommended steps needed to build FFTW are:
+The recommended steps needed to build FFTW are:

 In case of problems, enable the debug option when making the ecCodes or EMOSLIB library by adding the following to the cmake command: